 3. Consider using a child carrier instead of a stroller for little ones.
 This is especially applicable if you take Metro, since elevator lines can be very long and slow-going.
 I learned my lesson several years ago on a weekday and ended up taking my daughter out of the stroller and carrying both on the escalator, which was probably as unsafe as it was difficult.
 Even if you don’t take Metro, a carrier is still a wise option.
 Navigating crowded walkways while pushing a pram takes focus, and you could end up spending more time concentrating on not rolling over others’ heels than enjoying the sights you came to see.
 It’s a bonus for wee ones, too — perched on your back, your babe will get a better view of the blossoms.

 4. Check the National Cherry Blossom Festival schedule, so you can plan your visit accordingly.
-Some of the city’s most anticipated events are part of the annual celebration, the Blossom Kite Festival, Southwest Waterfront Fireworks, National Cherry Blossom Parade, and Sakura Matsuri among them.
+Some of the city’s most anticipated events are part of the annual celebration, the Blossom Kite Festival, National Cherry Blossom Parade, and Sakura Matsuri among them, and there are many non-official festival happenings as well.
 Most events take place close by the blossoms or an easy Metro ride away.
-While peak bloom is expected before the Festival even begins this year, there might still be some flowering trees for the early events, just maybe a bit past their peak.
-Other events will be a good month beyond the bloom, so expect more green leaves then.
-This post has details on cherry blossom season celebration, and be sure to visit the National Cherry Blossom Festival website for dates and details on events.
+Peak bloom is expected to occur mid-Festival this year, so you can enjoy blossom-inspired activities and the trees themselves at the same time.
+This post has details on the best cherry blossom season celebrations and activities for families.

 5. Get a new view of the blossoms and enjoy a fun activity from the comfort of a cruise on the Potomac.
 Several companies offer boat rides along the river, many of them specifically for the season when the cherry trees are in bloom.
 Capitol River Cruises, Potomac Riverboat Company, and DC Water Taxi are a few to check out.
 Though before you go straight to the websites, look for a deal on Goldstar, Groupon, or Certifikid.
 We’ve gotten great offers that way.
-You can also opt for a paddle boat excursion on the Tidal Basin and navigate the waters yourself.
+You can also opt for a paddling excursion and navigate the waters yourself.

 6. Seek out other spots to see the cherry blossoms if you don’t want to deal with crowds and chaos around the Tidal Basin and National Mall.
 Several places around the DC-Metro area are well known for their annual cherry blossom displays.
 When I worked in Bethesda many years ago, it was an annual tradition for my colleagues and me to take a drive through Kenwood, a lovely neighborhood between Little Falls Parkway and River Road with cherry tree-lined streets.
 The National Arboretum also has a nice collection of the trees and offers a beautiful, peaceful environment in which to view them in bloom.
 Dumbarton Oaks Gardens is one of the prettiest places in DC and its annual blossoms only add to it.